tarnaldo88/GroundControlSystem/TECHNICAL_DOCUMENTATION.md

 The system uses **Text-To-Speech (TTS)** for critical alerts (e.g., "Low Battery").
 *   **Why TTS?** In a real-world GCS scenario, the operator's eyes are often on the drone or the video feed.
 Audio alerts provide a secondary channel for critical safety information without requiring the user to look at specific telemetry numbers.

+### D. No-Fly Zone (NFZ) Warning System
+The ViewModel maintains a list of `NoFlyZone` objects and constantly monitors the drone's proximity to these areas.
+*   **Haversine Formula:** Proximity is calculated using the Haversine formula to determine the distance between two GPS coordinates in meters.
+*   **Proactive Alerting:** If the drone is within 500m of a restricted zone, the system triggers both a TTS alert and a UI warning state (`isNearNfz`).

 ---

 ## 3. Navigation and UI Layout